 Perhaps the most groundbreaking work was products and information directed at transvestites and transsexuals in the 1990s when the LGBT community was just beginning to gain recognition.
 However, when I was asked whether I could translate French porn, I had to admit that I lacked the relevant vocabulary.

 Tell us about a particularly proud moment in your translation career:

 There have been many proud moments over the years, basically every time when a client came back with positive feedback, or when I see how my input helps other translators to become more creative and confident.
-And I guess whenever my eye catches my ATC Freelancer of the Year 2018 trophy which sets on my windowsill, it boosts my own confidence
+And I guess whenever my eye catches my ATC Freelancer of the Year 2018 trophy which sits on my windowsill, it boosts my own confidence.

-Tell us 2 reasons why you like being a translator/interpreter:
+Tell us two reasons why you like being a translator/interpreter:

 I learn something new every day, and I know a little about a lot.

 What is the most interesting place where you have lived/visited?